Pediatrician group urges recall of baby rocker linked to infant deaths

 “Child safety is our priority,” the company said.

-The deaths occur when infants rolled from their backs to their stomach or side and could not breathe, the joint alert said.
+The deaths occur when infants rolled from their backs to their stomach or side and could not breath, the joint alert said.

 The sleeper features a cradle on a metal stand that rocks infants.
 The company said it will continue to work with the Consumer Product Safety Commission.